-Multiple power supplies are widely used in high performance integrated circuits to provide current close to the load circuitry in high performance integrated circuits [6].
-The number of on-chip power supplies is increasing, requiring innovative design methodologies to satisfy stringent noise and power constraints of these high complexity integrated circuits [1], [2].
-Placing the power supply on-chip eliminates losses due to the parasitic impedances of the package , improving the quality of the delivered power [6].
+Multiple power supplies are widely used in high performance integrated circuits to provide current close to the load circuitry in high performance integrated circuits [1].
+The number of on-chip power supplies is increasing, requiring innovative design methodologies to satisfy the stringent noise and power constraints of these high complexity integrated circuits [2], [3].
+Placing the power supply on-chip eliminates losses due to the package parasitic impedances, improving the quality of the delivered power [1].

-To provide multiple on-chip power supplies, linear voltage regulators are typically used which require small area with fast load regulation to realize point-of-load voltage delivery [7].
+To provide multiple on-chip power supplies, linear voltage regulators are typically used which require small area with fast load regulation to realize point-of-load voltage delivery [4].
 These power supplies alone, however, do not satisfy stringent power and noise constraints.
-Decoupling capacitors are therefore also widely used as a local reservoir of charge which are self activated and supply current when the power supply level deteriorates [8].
-Inserting decoupling capacitors into the power distribution network is a natural way to lower the power grid impedance at high frequencies [4].
-Tens of on-chip power supplies, hundreds-to-thousands of on-chip decoupling capacitors, and millions-to-billions of active transistors are anticipated in the design of next generation high performance integrated circuits [9].
-A representative power delivery network with onchip power supplies, decoupling capacitors, and load circuits is illustrated in Fig. 1.
-A high power efficiency, global power supply provides the input voltage to the distributed ultrasmall voltage regulators.
-The regulators in each voltage island, with the local decoupling capacitors and power distribution network, deliver current to the local circuitry.
+Decoupling capacitors are therefore widely used as a local reservoir of charge which are self activated and supply current when the power supply level deteriorates [5].
+Inserting decoupling capacitors into the power distribution network is a natural way to lower the power grid impedance at high frequencies [6].
+A representative power delivery network with on-chip power supplies, decoupling capacitors, and load circuits is illustrated in Fig. 1.